mcabbott/AxisKeys.jl/README.md

 The larger goal is roughly to divide up the functionality of [AxisArrays.jl](https://github.com/JuliaArrays/AxisArrays.jl) among smaller packages.
 -->
 Broadcasting does not work yet, sadly.
+But surely can be borrowed from [Tokazama](https://github.com/Tokazama/AbstractIndices.jl)'s package?

-It's also slow at the moment -- see [test/speed.jl](test/speed.jl) for some numbers.
+It's not as fast as it could be, right now -- see [test/speed.jl](test/speed.jl) for some numbers.

 And finally, there’s no obvious notation for `setkey!(A, value, key)`.
 One idea is to make selectors could work backwards, allowing `A[Key(key)] = val`.